Definition

 A vector database is a purpose-built database system designed to store, index, and query high-dimensional vector embeddings at scale.
 Unlike traditional databases that search based on exact matches or keyword similarity, vector databases perform approximate nearest neighbor (ANN) search, finding the vectors most similar to a query vector across millions or billions of stored embeddings in milliseconds.

-Vector databases use specialized indexing algorithms like HNSW (Hierarchical Navigable Small World) or IVF (Inverted File Index) to make similarity search fast and efficient.
+Vector databases use specialized indexing algorithms like HNSW (Hierarchical Navigable Small World) or IVF (Inverted File Index).
+Pinecone maintains one of the most thorough learning resources on vector search and embeddings, and Weaviate's documentation provides a practical open-source perspective to make similarity search fast and efficient.
 They also support metadata filtering, allowing queries that combine semantic similarity with traditional attribute-based filters, such as "find the most relevant support article published in the last 30 days."

 Why It Matters for Product Managers